the-phinisher/wmo-birthday-api/README.md

 ### Requests to '/'

+-   `GET` request for getting nearest birthday.
 -   `POST` requests for saving to database for the first time.
 -   `PATCH` request for updating the birthday.
 -   `DELETE` request for deleting a name's entry.

-### Requests to '/nearest'

-- `POST` request for getting nearest birthday.